Skip to Content

 What is Jesmonite made of?

-Jesmonite is a type of concrete-like material that is used for a variety of different purposes.
-It is made of gypsum-based material – a mineral base- and an acrylic resin (water-based).
+Jesmonite is a type of concrete-like material that is made of 2 components: gypsum-based material – a mineral base- and an acrylic resin (water-based).

 Jesmonites were first invented back in the 80s as a safer and lighter alternative to concrete and fiberglass.